 A minimum of 50 contact hours per year of continuing education is required of every rostered minister of the ELCA.
-Persons within their first three years in ministry are expected by the ELCA to commit their continuing education time and congregational continuing education allowance to fulfilling the expectations of First Call Theological Education (FCTE).

-It is recommended that annually rostered ministers and congregational leadership develop a professional development plan that is part of the yearly review process of leadership goals and expectations, with 2 weeks of professional development/continuing education as the objective.
+Persons within their first three years in ministry are expected by the ELCA to attend the required First Call Theological Education (FCTE) programs.
+A contact hour is defined as a typical 50 minute class or the equivalent.
+Continuing education may be courses, seminary classes or workshops.
+It is recommended that rostered ministers and congregational leadership develop a professional development plan that is part of the yearly review process of leadership goals and expectations, with 2 weeks of professional development/continuing education as the objective.